souche/flowbased_wiki_cn/Concepts.md

 ### Process lifetime

-A process that has a long life is usually called a "Looper" because it loops through its input ports several times during its life, and tends to shutdown with the graph itself.
-On the other hand, processes that have a short life are used like subroutines, they perform a task and then deactivate, and they are called "Non Loopers".
+A process that has a long life is usually called a "looper" (not to be confused with "loop topologies", described above) because it loops through its input ports several times during its life, and tends to shutdown with the graph itself.
+On the other hand, processes that have a short life are used like subroutines, they perform a task and then deactivate, and they are called "non-loopers".
 Making a distinction about what kind of component we are designing or implementing is important to avoid complex or resource intensive processes when not needed.
-For example a component that checks for new emails on an account could either behave like a Looper, checking e-mail every minute and keeping a connection alive, or as a Non Looper simply checking for e-mail when requested and closing any connections after retrieving the messages.
+For example a component that checks for new emails on an account could either behave like a looper, checking e-mail every minute and keeping a connection alive, or as a non-looper simply checking for e-mail when requested and closing any connections after retrieving the messages.